 - An important game for Maccabi Tel-Aviv (The European semi-finals?) which ended with a literal last-second desperate shot that earned the necessary 3 points to win the game...

 - A high school basketball example that made national news for its sheer improbability: 2005 Minnesota state championship game, Eastview vs. Hopkins.
 In overtime, Eastview scored with 2.5 seconds left to go up 2.
 Hopkins threw the ball the length of the court.
 One of their players fell on the floor, the ball bounced his way, and he grabbed the ball and threw it at the basket, while lying down on the floor.
 It went in to become the game-tying shot.
 It simply has to be seen to be believed.

 - In the 2010 Big Ten basketball tournament, Michigan led Ohio State 68–66 with 2.2 seconds left and the Buckeyes needing to drive the length of the court.
 What happened next proved beyond a shadow of a doubt who the National Player of the Year was.

 - The Findlay Oilers won the 2009 Division II National College Basketball championship on a buzzer-beater.

 - Butler tried it against Duke in the 2010 NCAA men's championship game with a half-court shot, but missed and Duke won.
 Both teams' Crowning Moment of Awesome.

 - The Chicago Bulls beating the Cleveland Cavaliers in Game 5 in 1989.
-Michael Jordan makes the game winning basket with 2 seconds left on the clock.
+Michael Jordan hits the game winner at the buzzer.
 Famously known as The Shot.

 - Hill to Laettner, turn, swish.